harvard-nrg/python-workshop/docs/files.md

 ## Appending to a file

-Similar to writing, appending content to an existing file requires opening the file in append mode using `a` as the second positional argument
+Appending content to an existing file requires opening the file in _append mode_ by passing `a` as the second argument

 ```python
 fo = open('file.txt', 'a')